pypa/packaging.python.org/source/tutorials/installing-packages.rst

     an introduction to using your operating system's shell and interacting with Python.

-    If you're using an enhanced shell like IPython or the Jupyter notebook, you can run system commands like those in this tutorial by prefacing them with a ``!`` character:
+..
+Note:: If you're using an enhanced shell like IPython or the Jupyter notebook, you can run system commands like those in this tutorial by prefacing them with a ``!`` character:

     ::

-        In [1]: !python --version
+        In [1]: import sys
+                !{sys.executable} --version
         Python 3.6.3

 ..
 Note:: Due to the way most Linux distributions are handling the Python 3